cangcz/AnchorCrafter/README.md

 </div>

 ## News
 [2025.06.17] We have open-sourced the training and inference code, along with the test dataset.
-The training code is available upon request.
+The training dataset is available upon request.
 [2025.04.17] We have released gradio demo.

 ## Getting Started